LSHBloom: Memory-efficient, Extreme-scale Document Deduplication: Evaluation

 \subsubsection{Baselines}

-We compare LSHBloom with state-of-the-art deduplication methods widely used in large-scale LLM training: MinHashLSH, Dolma, Dolma-ngram, CCNet, and DataComp-LM.
-We normalized all implementations to Python-only implementations to avoid performance differences due to implementation language.
-This also enabled us to use the same Bloom filter implementation for each technique.
+We compare LSHBloom with state-of-the-art deduplication methods widely used in large-scale LLM training: MinHashLSH \cite{broder1997resemblance}, Dolma and Dolma-Ngram \cite{soldaini_dolma_2024}, CCNet \cite{wenzek2020ccnet}, and DataComp-LM \cite{li2024datacomp} (see~\ref{sec:techniques} for details).
+We normalized all implementations to Python implementations to avoid performance differences for common procedures due to implementation language.
+This also enabled us to normalize the Bloom filter modules for those techniques that use them to a fast C/Python-based implementation provided by \verb|pybloomfiltermmap3| \cite{sinha2025pybloomfilter}.
+LSHBloom is evaluated using the optimized hashing routine described in \autoref{sec:lshbloom_optimizations}.
 Below, we describe any changes or configurations to the methods.

-\textbf{MinhashLSH} \cite{broder1997resemblance} (\textsc{lsh}): We configure the traditional MinhashLSH algorithm as described in \autoref{sec:minhash_lsh_bg}. \textbf{DOLMA}: We apply both standard \textsc{dolma} and \textsc{dolma-ngram} methods to document-level deduplication.
-Specifically, for \textsc{dolma} we determine whether a document is duplicated by identifying duplicated paragraphs and comparing the percentage of document text duplicated to the overlap threshold, $T$.
-For \textsc{dolma-ngram}, we split each document into a set of n-grams with a given size, determine how many n-grams are duplicated according to the Bloom filter, and compare the percentage of n-grams that are duplicated within that document to the overlap threshold, $T$.
-Our implementation aims to faithfully extend Dolma's two primary deduplication methods to document-level deduplication. \textbf{CCNet} originally performs deduplication at the paragraph level; however, here, we apply it at the document level by measuring the proportion of duplicated paragraphs in any given document against some tolerance threshold, $T \in$ [0,~1].
-For a fair comparison, we compare documents to all other documents---just as MinhashLSH does.
-When evaluating memory usage, we apply all CCNet optimizations, such as the use of memory-efficient hash sets.
-Additionally, we augment CCNet with multiprocessing where appropriate (e.g., when computing hashes over each document) for a more appropriate comparison during our scaling tests. \textbf{DataComp-LM}: For our evaluation, we compare only with their document-level deduplication procedure.
+\textbf{MinhashLSH} \cite{broder1997resemblance}: We configure traditional MinhashLSH as described in \autoref{sec:minhash_lsh_bg}.
+We use the implementation offered by the popular \verb|datasketch| package \cite{zhu2025datasketch}, which implements a hashmap-based LSHIndex.
+We compute MinHashes using multiprocessing for both MinHashLSH and LSHBloom. \textbf{DOLMA}: We apply both standard Dolma and Dolma-Ngram methods to document-level deduplication.
+For Dolma, we determine whether a document is duplicated by identifying duplicated paragraphs and comparing the percentage of document text duplicated to the overlap threshold, $T$.
+For Dolma-Ngram, we split each document into n-grams, determine how many n-grams are duplicated according to the Bloom filter, and compare the percentage of n-grams duplicated within that document to the overlap threshold, $T$.
+Our implementation aims to faithfully extend Dolma's two primary deduplication methods to document-level deduplication. \textbf{CCNet} originally performs deduplication at the paragraph level; we apply it at the document level by measuring the proportion of duplicated paragraphs in any given document against some tolerance threshold, $T \in$ [0,~1].
+We augment CCNet with multiprocessing where appropriate (e.g., when computing hashes over each document) for a fair comparison during our scaling tests. \textbf{DataComp-LM}: For our evaluation, we compare only with their document-level deduplication procedure.